Expert Interview with Sean Marske: The Future and Rapid Growth of Digital Package Printing

 Embossing, metallic decoration, variable cutting/scoring/perforating and automated job nesting are driving efficiency and simplifying workflow management.

-Design'N'Buy: What are your thoughts about automation through web to print solution in print and packaging industry?
+Question: What are your thoughts on automation through web-to-print solutions in the print and packaging industry?

 Web-to-print is a perfect example of what’s helping drive the Digital Mindset I mentioned earlier.